Covert learning and disclosure: Introduction

 These two persuasion channels are central to several important environments.
 CEOs allocate resources within firms using information gathered and reported by empire-building managers, who favor investment in their own divisions in spite of the overall profitability for the firm.
 Prospective buyers base their purchasing decisions on reports by market analysts and advisors; in the presence of commissions (or other incentive schemes), such experts will obtain and report information in ways that maximize the chances of a sale.
 Voters evaluate politicians by reading investigative reports and analyses by partisan journalists, who are selective in their coverage and partial in their portrayal of events.

-These settings share three key features, which are also the essential components of the model I develop.
+These settings share three key features, which are also the essential components of the model I study.
 First, there is a substantial conflict of interest between the `sender' and the `receiver'.
-Because of this conflict, the former will use her ability to control information production and transmission to influence the latter's decision in her favor, making her---in turn---wary of the advice.
+Because of this conflict, the sender will use her ability to control information production and transmission to influence the receiver's decision in her favor, making the latter---in turn---wary of the advice.

 Second, the sender can gather information privately, without substantial scrutiny by the receiver.
 In applications, this is the case because information production is often formally delegated (as in many manager-CEO relationships), difficult to monitor (as in the advisor-buyer case), or secret because of social norms (for example, journalistic sources are protected by anonymity).